-This is the big question that many people are considering at the moment with the cost of living crisis – how can I entertain the kids for free during the summer holiday?
+This is the big question that many people are considering at the moment with the cost of living crisis – how can I entertain the kids for free during the school holidays?

-One thing to remember is that boredom won’t harm children, in fact in my experience boredom often makes children more creative and imaginative with their play ideas- so don’t feel you need to pack in 6 weeks of fun filled days out and activities visiting here’ there and everywhere!
-Instead be led by the children, let them relax after a busy year at school, embrace the great outdoors (it’s free!) and let them come up with some ideas themselves.
+One thing to remember is that boredom won’t harm children, in fact in my experience boredom often makes children more creative and imaginative with their play ideas- so don’t feel you need to pack in fun filled days out and activities visiting here’ there and everywhere!
+Instead be led by the children, let them relax after a busy time at school, embrace the great outdoors (it’s free!) and let them come up with some ideas themselves.

-And as difficult as it is, don’t compare your kids summer holidays with others on social media- they may look like they are doing more exciting things and having the best summer, but we must remember people only show the best bits and not the full picture!
+And as difficult as it is, don’t compare your kids school holidays with others on social media- they may look like they are doing more exciting things and having the best time, but we must remember people only show the best bits and not the full picture!

 Here are some suggested activities you can do with the kids for free :